 The small town of Dakhla was founded by Spanish navigators in 1502 as “Villa Cisneros.”
 Visit the colorful fishing harbor, lunch on an oyster farm (other meals available).
 Thanks to its position Dakhla is, in our days, one of the world famous Kite-surf destinations.

 Return to our hotel for the last shower, late afternoon or evening transfer to the airport.

 EXPEDITION LEADER: leader with geographical and cultural knowledge of the itinerary and populations.
 The leader will be assisted by experienced drivers and local guides.

 On land: for most of the itinerary on roads, tracks and virgin sand dunes will be four-wheel-drive air-conditioned vehicles.
-A logistic 4×4 pickup truck caring the camping equipment will integrate the convoy during the desert crossing-
+One of the vehicles will be 4×4 pickup cable to carry the camping equipment.

 On Naila salt lagunes: local fishing boats.